chizhanov/EcoEngine/README.md

 ## What tasks are relevant?

-1. Gestures
-2. Text rendering
+1. Text rendering
-3. Sprite animation
+2. Sprite animation